oskarwrobel/deploy-tools/README.md

 # Deploy tools

-Scripts for deploying simple structured projects.
+Scripts for deploying a simple structure projects.

 ## How to use: